 When an insurance company fails to pay a valid claim or fails to defend you against a claim, it can be difficult to know where to turn.
 You may have been informed that your specific claim was not covered by your policy.
 Often times, you will be told it is outlined somewhere in the fine print.
 When an insurance company fails to pay a legitimate claim, it leads to heavy financial consequences.

 In these cases, it is imperative that you get legal representation from an experienced Denver insurance bad faith lawyer.
-At The Fang Law Firm, our team of litigators will review the terms of your policy to discover if your insurance company is acting in bad faith, and if so, hold them accountable.
+At The Fang Law Firm, our team of litigators will review the terms of your policy limits to discover if your insurance company is acting in bad faith, and if so, hold them accountable.

 Insurance bad faith cases can be based on various types of actions by an insurance company.
 Actions may include, but are not limited to: